nip10/github-explorer/README.md

 - Enable Insert & Delete replication for the `bookmarks` table (Database > Replication > supabase_realtime)
 - Auto generate database types using the Supabase CLI

+## Deployment

+This project is deployed to Vercel via GitHub integration.
+Make sure to add the required env keys to the Vercel environment variables.

 ## Notes

 ### My approach to code challenges